I’m Lizzie

 Before I trained as a coach, I spent years in the very same loop that almost all of my clients describe:

-Constantly researching how to be “better” (translation: more organised, more consistent, more ‘normal’)
+Constantly researching how to be “better” (meaning more organised, more consistent, more ‘normal’)

 Feeling stuck and always blaming myself - maybe I’m just lazy?
-Maybe if I tried harder?
+Maybe if I just tried harder this time?

 Buying another course, another app, another productivity tool… and abandoning it after 25 minutes (sometimes up to 30!)